tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/动态与公告/产品公告/TKE Kubernetes Revision 版本历史_intl_en.md

 <li>Fixes the issue where upgrading lxcfs in Ubuntu 16 causes pods to exit. (kubelet)</li>
 <li>Merges pr72914, which fixes the issue where mounting might fail if you delete a pod, create a new one, and schedule it to the same node. (kube-controller-manager)</li>
 <li>Fixes the issue where creating containers in CentOS results in cgroup leakage. (kubelet)</li>
-<li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/98262" rel="nofollow">pr98262</a>, which allows kube-controller-manager to dynamically adjust the log level (kube-controller-manager).</li>
+<li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/98262" rel="nofollow">pr98262</a>, which allows you to use kube-controller-manager to dynamically adjust the log level (kube-controller-manager).</li>
 <li>Merges pr97752, which fixes the issue where NewReplicaSet is displayed as <code>&lt;none&gt;</code> when describing deployment. (kubectl)</li>
-<li>Merges pr94833, which fixes the issue where the image tags in status do not match when Pod image has multiple tags. (kubelet).</li>
+<li>Merges pr94833, which fixes the issue where the image tags in status do not match when Pod image has multiple tags. (kubelet)</li>
 <li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/100060" rel="nofollow">pr100060</a>, which automatically deletes the volume directory left by orphaned Pod (kubelet).</li>
 <li>The kube-controller-manager supports virtual nodes (kube-controller-manager).</li>
 <li>The kube-scheduler supports retaining fixed number of local replicas when hybrid cloud adds virtual nodes. (kube-scheduler)</li>